Hostdon/pleroma/docs/configuration/cheatsheet.md

 ### :ldap

 Use LDAP for user authentication.
-When a user logs in to the Pleroma instance, the name and password will be verified by trying to authenticate (bind) to an LDAP server.
-If a user exists in the LDAP directory but there is no account with the same name yet on the Pleroma instance then a new Pleroma account will be created with the same name as the LDAP user name.
+When a user logs in to the Akkoma instance, the name and password will be verified by trying to authenticate (bind) to an LDAP server.
+If a user exists in the LDAP directory but there is no account with the same name yet on the Akkoma instance then a new Akkoma account will be created with the same name as the LDAP user name.

 * `enabled`: enables LDAP authentication
 * `host`: LDAP server hostname